 The Government shall pay the Contractor, upon the submission of proper invoices or vouchest, the prices stipulated in this contract for supplies delivered and accepted or services rendered an accepted or this contract.
-Unless otherwise specified in this contract, payment that he amount due on the deliveries warrants it; or (b) The Contractor request it and the amount due on the deliveries is at least \$1,000 or 50 percent of the total contract price.
+Unless otherwise specified in this contract, payment thall be made on partial deliveries warrants it; or (b) The Contractor request it and the amount due on the deliveries is at least \$1,000 or 50 percent of the total contract price.